Observations on K-image Expansion of Image-Mixing Augmentation for Classification: Proposed Method

-\chaaaaai{In this section, we will define the formulation for the proposed K-image mixing augmentation and show the probabilistic framework of the augmentation \jhnips{on} classification.
-Then, as a novel way to use K-image mixing augmentation, we will propose a subsampling method which utilizes the measured uncertainty of augmented data samples.}
+\chaaccess{In this section, we define a formulation of the proposed K-image mixing augmentation and apply a probabilistic augmentation framework to an image classification task.
+Accordingly, as a novel method of applying the proposed K-image mixing augmentation, we propose a subsampling method that utilizes the uncertainty measurement in the augmented data samples.}